orstavik/JoiComponents/book/chapter6_html_comp/Pattern6_EventComposition.md

 1. Single-stop-event.
 To single-stop an event is to only stop its propagation.
    The event will essentially be removed/deleted from your application, but it will still let the browsers default behavior/action to execute.
+   This is an antipattern DefaultActionTrojanHorse when used at a low point in the DOM.

 2. Double-stop-event.
 Although an event object cannot be deleted per se, to both
    a) stopPropagation and b) preventDefault will ensure that it will no longer be used by anyone and thus